On Cruise Ship Quarantined In Japan, Any New Cases Would Reset The Isolation Clock

 Still, Tan and other passengers hinted at some frustration about the lingering chance that the quarantine could be extended.

-At least 10 Americans are among the people who have tested positive for the coronavirus, which is now blamed for more than 630 deaths in China.
+At least 10 Americans are among the people who have tested positive for the coronavirus, which is now blamed for more than 722 deaths in mainland China.
 The patients have been taken to local hospitals.
 Most of them are from Japan, but some are from Canada, Australia and other countries.

 To detect any new cases aboard the ship, the crew has distributed thermometers to passengers so they can monitor themselves.
 To ease the strain of prolonged isolation, Princess Cruises says it has been providing complimentary Internet and phone service, to let passengers stay in touch with loved ones.
 It has also expanded its TV and movie options — and it says the ship's activities staff is bringing games, puzzles and other distractions to passengers' rooms.